dnmore/sarcastic-shopping/README.md

 # 🛒 Sarcastic Shopping

-**Sarcastic Shopping** is a full-stack eCommerce application built with a humorous twist, featuring React on the frontend and Python (Flask) on the backend.
+**Sarcastic Shopping** is a full-stack fictional eCommerce application built with a humorous twist, featuring **React** on the frontend and **Python (Flask)** on the backend.
 This app sells products that no one really needs, complete with absurd descriptions, nonsensical categories, and sarcastic interactions throughout the shopping experience.

 ## ✨ Features